 that will fill in those vacant spots during the summer.
 Bleeding hearts are striking enough to warrant their use as specimen plants

 Outstanding Characteristic of Bleeding Hearts:

 The outstanding characteristic of bleeding hearts is no doubt the shape of the flowers.
 As the plants' common name suggests, bleeding hearts bear heart-shaped flowers, from which a little "drop of blood" dangles at the bottom.
+On the type with pink flowers, the drop is prettiest, in my opinion, before the bloom fully opens, since, during this early period, the sides of the drop are streaked with pink; after the bloom fully opens, the drops are just white.
 They are truly among the most whimsical plants you can grow in the landscape.